sbkeebs/sprig/README.md

 ![sprig logo](img/sprig_logo.png)

-Astra Tanuki 2024

-10 columns in a modified Katana layout.
+★ 10 columns in a modified Katana layout.
+★ inner columns are moved down a bit for an ergo-light curve.
+★ spacebar layout supports ISO enter for either or both bars.

 ### This repo should contain:
 - KiCAD 8 files for the PCB